 Don’t – be dishonest in your dealings with the employee or their counsel;

 Do – provide a letter confirming employment and assist the employee with mitigation;

 Don’t – bring frivolous, baseless counterclaims or motions in an attempt to intimidate the Plaintiff; and most importantly:

 Do – retain experienced employment law counsel early to reduce litigation risk.

 Failing to adhere to the above do’s and don’t’s of employment termination and litigation, may expose the employer to greater liability and high exemplary damages or costs awards.

 As an employer, it is essential that you become knowledgeable about your obligations to terminated employees in order to reduce litigation risk.
 That is why Monkhouse Law offers flat fee termination packages to assist you throughout the process.
-Contact us today for a free consultation regarding your employment law issue.
+Contact us for today.